 - identify whether role or task modification or additional support is required and where possible, to ensure it is in place prior to you starting your role

 - ensure this is accurately identified, discussed and agreed with the Trust

 - provide an assured process to the Trust when adjustments are not required

-We will also check for proof of immunity to tuberculosis, chickenpox, rubella, mumps, measles and MRSA to ensure both you and our patients are protected.
+You must declare that you have had your childhood vaccinations and believe yourself to have immunity to tuberculosis, chickenpox, rubella, mumps, measles to ensure both you and our patients are protected.